daskol/telepyth/README.md

 #### IPython Magics

 It is easy to send messages after token is issued.
-Just install `telepyth` package by `pip install telepyth', import it and notify
+Just install `telepyth` package by `pip install telepyth`, import it and notify

 ```python
     import telepyth